cosmology-tech/starship/README.md

 ## Next steps
 * 12/10/2022:
   * Run ibc txns from outside the system
+  * Cleanup values.yaml interface
+  * Add default values for all chains

 ## Improvements
 * Need not build all the docker images, the docker requirements are to have jq and bash in alpine